Sahuankan/git-tools/README.md

 # git-tools
-This is for knowing for Github
+This is for knowing for Github.
+Auther - Ankan Sahu